ceph/ceph/doc/radosgw/STSLite.rst

 =========

 Ceph Object Gateway provides support for a subset of Amazon Secure Token Service (STS) APIs.
-STS Lite provides access to a set of temporary credentials for Identity and Access Management.
+STS Lite is an extension of STS and builds upon one of its APIs to decrease the load on external IDPs like Keystone and LDAP.

-STS authentication mechanism has been integrated with Keystone in Ceph Object Gateway.
-A set of temporary security credentials is returned after authenticating a set of AWS credentials with Keystone.
-These temporary credentials can be used to make subsequent S3 calls which will be authenticated by the STS engine, resulting in less load on the Keystone server.
+A set of temporary security credentials is returned after authenticating a set of AWS credentials with the external IDP.
+These temporary credentials can be used to make subsequent S3 calls which will be authenticated by the STS engine in Ceph, resulting in less load on the Keystone/ LDAP server.

+Temporary and limited privileged credentials can be obtained for a local user also using the STS Lite API.

 STS Lite REST APIs
 ==================

-The following STS Lite REST APIs have been implemented in Ceph Object Gateway:
+The following STS Lite REST API is part of STS Lite in Ceph Object Gateway:

 1. GetSessionToken: Returns a set of temporary credentials for a set of AWS credentials.
-This API can be used for initial authentication with Keystone and the temporary credentials returned can be used to make subsequent S3 calls.
+After initial authentication with Keystone/ LDAP, the temporary credentials returned can be used to make subsequent S3 calls.
 The temporary credentials will have the same permission as that of the AWS credentials.

 Parameters:
     **DurationSeconds** (Integer/ Optional): The duration in seconds for which the